feapaydin/rubygpt/README.md

 # Multiple messages with JSON mode
 messages = [
-    { role: 'user', content: "List all programming languages by their creation date." }, { role: 'user', content: "Also add their creator's name to the objects." }
+    { role: 'user', content: "List all programming languages by their creation date as JSON." }, { role: 'user', content: "Also add their creator's name to the objects to JSON attributes." }
 ]
 Rubygpt.chat.create(messages:, json: true)
 ```